 Since its inception in 2011 Tempo Music School has grown not just because of its teachers but because of our students and the organisations we have worked with.
 We are always open to new challenges so if you have an idea for a workshop, we will work with you to make it a reality.

 Robert is a flute, tin whistle, bodhrán and percussion player from Dublin.
-Over the last 15 years he has recorded and performed with many new talents and played in venues all over Ireland, England and Europe, shared the stage with members of ‘The Chieftains’ and presently is resident musician in McGowans of Harolds Cross and Duffys in Maladhide where he plays weekly sessions.
+Over the last 20 years he has recorded and performed with many new talents and played in venues all over Ireland, England and Europe, shared the stage with members of ‘The Chieftains’ and presently plays weekly sessions around Dublin city.

 After receiving a Masters Degree in Irish Traditional Music Performance from University Limerick he concentrated on passing his love and knowledge of music to the next generation.
 He teaches weekly classes for Comhaltas in Kilteel, county Kildare where many of his students have had success at both county and national competitions.
 He has been teaching music for the last 20 years to 1000’s of students each year on bodhrán, flute, tin whistle and djembe in primary and secondary schools all over Ireland.
 He is the creator of ‘Bodhrán Beats’ a versatile workshop focusing on our native drum ‘the bodhrán’.
 His workshop is used as an ice-breaker, energiser and as a team building workshop for all the prominent event companies in Ireland